 Nevertheless, one must actively default back to it immediately after the difficulty has passed.

-Like with other aspects of posture, the position that the wrist should take is the one closest to nature, i.e. straight and relaxed.
-Assuming this straight position is the default, the ability of the wrist to bend up and down is an important part of violin technique.
+Like with other aspects of posture, the position that the wrist should take is one closest to nature, i.e. straight and relaxed.
+Assuming the straight position as default, the ability of the wrist to bend up and down is an important part of violin technique.

 In the right hand, this ability is responsible for regulating the angle of the bow to the string at the extreme upper and lower parts.
 This angle is important for good sound production and should remain at a right angle (90 degrees) at all times.